-1 Main Toolbar
+Main Toolbar

 The Main Toolbar allows you to access basic objects and features, such as connections, users, tables, collections, backup, automation and more.
-To use small icons or hide the captions, right-click on the toolbar and disable Use Big Icons or Show Caption.

 2 Navigation Pane

 The Navigation Pane is the basic way to navigate with connections, databases and database objects.
 If the Navigation Pane is hidden, choose View -> Navigation Pane -> Show Navigation Pane from the menu bar.